“I think your site is brilliant.”

 - Simple-Share: Share your story with your co-author, editor, producer, etc. (Attention: Working on one project simultaneously from several devices may lead to input loss – Beemgee always saves the newest version of the project).

 - Work Offline: Continue working on your project even if you lose the internet connection (free features only) – the project will sync when you are back online.

 - Language Switch: Use the tool in English or German.

-- Premium Registration: Log into your account with your e-mail address and password – see and adjust your account and billing information.
+- Premium Registration: See and adjust your account and billing information.